AngeloDotNet/EFCoreGeneric/README.md

-﻿# EFCore Generic Library V3
+# EFCore Generic Library V3

-If you like this repository, please drop a :star: on Github!
+If you like this repository, please drop a :star: on <a href="https://bit.ly/3m1cgEe">Github</a>!

 ## Installation

-The library is available on NuGet.
-Just search for *EFCoreGeneric* in the Package Manager GUI or run the following command in the .NET CLI:
+The library is available on <a href="https://bit.ly/3xKgkvc">NuGet</a> or run the following command in the .NET CLI:

 ```bash
 dotnet add package EFCoreGeneric